Tags

 ~~♥~~

-NOTE: The images of notes used here are edited by the writer, They are the notes Nisha scribbled for Vivan and left them at different places.
+NOTE: The images of notes used here are edited by myself, they are the notes Nisha scribbled for Vivan and left at different places.

 Writer’s Note:

-I am an avid reader and when I read, the pain and joy of the characters gets trapped inside me.
+I am an avid reader and when I read, the pain and joy of the characters get trapped inside me.

-With many other reasons, Writing to me is a medium through which I extricate that pain and joy in the world with the help of mere 26 letters to be read by many other readers like me so that they trap this pain and joy inside them again and release it in their own way for many other readers.
+For many other reasons writing to me is a medium through which I extricate that pain and joy in the world with the help of mere 26 letters to be read by many other readers like me so that they trap this pain and joy inside them again and release it in their own way.

 ©AnkitaS 2013